SpoonX/about/CONTRIBUTING.md

 If any member of the community violates this code of conduct, the maintainers of the SpoonX projects may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at info@spoonx.nl.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at hey@spoonx.studio.

 ## <a name="question"></a> Got a Question or Problem?